STNS/puppet-stns/README.md

 - `port`: Specifies a listen port listen.
 Valid options: a number of a port number.
 Default: 1104.
 - `user`: Specifies a user for authentication.
 Valid options: a string containing a valid username.
 Default: 'undef'.
 - `password`: Specifies a password for authentication.
 Valid options: a string containing a valid password.
 Default: 'undef'.
+- `package_ensure`: What state the packages should be in.

 #### Class: `stns::client`